 After reading Noémi Speiser’s account of her struggles with the 17th C. letterbraid manuscripts in her loop braiding opus Old English Pattern Books for Loop Braiding, I was extremely excited to say the least when I found out that this huge mystery had been solved and that a whole publication was coming out on it!
 When I first dove in, I was initially a little discouraged, but luckily it turned out that it wasn’t necessary to understand all the technical details in order to get the gist of the way the charts worked, and how to incorporate them into the braiding instructions in the appendices.

-Joy Boutrup’s charts for the 14-loop braid’s letter-patterns are slightly revised versions of the originals, laid out in mirror-image symmetry that better reflects the left and right hands of the two braiders.
+Joy Boutrup’s charts for the 14-loop letterbraid’s letter-patterns are slightly revised versions of the originals, laid out in mirror-image symmetry that better reflects the left and right hands of the two braiders.
 They are not fundamentally different from the original pattern-charts, though.
 What is completely new is her understanding of which fingers the various columns in the charts correspond to, as well as her understanding of the braid’s structure and braiding method (which are independent of the patterning charts).

 She also figured out the braiding methods for both 10-loop letter braids, improved the pattern charts for the second one (the Nun’s Book letterbraid), and created 2 alternative sets of pattern charts for the first one – the so-called “Verbal Letterbraid.”
 The original pick-up instructions for its various letter-shapes had been in text only – incomprehensible jargon, for the most part – with no charts.

-The next ten-loop letterbraid that Boutrup analyzed – the Nun’s Book letterbraid – had no accompanying braiding instructions in the original manuscript, just enigmatic charts of the pick-up moves for each lettershape – carefully charted, but with no understandable labels to the columns to explain which loops or fingers they represented, etc. Even so, I would guess that the braid might have been less of a headache for her to figure out, since at least the charts weren’t dependent on a mistake being incorporated into the braiding!
+The next ten-loop letterbraid that Boutrup analyzed – the Nun’s Book letterbraid – had no accompanying braiding instructions in the original manuscript, just enigmatic charts of the pick-up moves for each lettershape with no understandable labels to the columns to explain which loops or fingers they represented, etc. (Letterbraid charts are charts of the pick-up moves, they don’t actually look like the finished lettershapes.)

 Joy Boutrup’s monograph is still the only source for the pattern charts for all the 17th C. original lettershapes, though – my tutorial only provides charts for the 3 “Nun’s letterbraid” lettershapes that I designed myself (for the letters J, U, and Q.)]

-This monograph is a great resource on the heights that loop braiding had reached by the 17th C, and an amazing account of Joy Boutrup’s saga of deciphering and resurrecting these 17th C. techniques from the most minimal and confusing clues.
+It’s a great resource on the heights that loop braiding had reached by the 17th C, and an amazing account of Joy Boutrup’s saga of deciphering and resurrecting these 17th C. techniques from the most minimal and confusing clues.
 Unlike OEPBforLB, this and the other three supplements in this series all have large color photographs of historical braid artifacts (and in this case, of Joy Boutrup’s reconstructions).

 My video tutorial for the 7-loop Spanish braid teaches the braid that each of the 2 cooperating braiders would be braiding and combining together to make the 14-loop letterbraid.